Movies Chinchillas Degus Persian Jirds Baby Jirds Gerbils Cages Guinea Pigs Search

 Russell Rabbit

 I used Russell Rabbit for a long time with my guinea pigs and degus.
 It is chopped straw that is nice and soft and doesn't cause injuries.
-It does not absorb that well and gets smelly quite quickly but is reasonably cheap at about £3 for a large bag and easy to get hold of.
-I also find that it makes my asthma bad.
+It does not absorb that well and gets smelly quite quickly but is reasonably cheap and easy to get hold of.
 The product also can vary quite a lot in quality between bags.

 Cons: Dusty, not good if you are allergic to hay.
-Can't burrow well in it.
 Need cleaning out a lot as not very absorbent.

 Dust Level: medium-high.